St Matthias' Church, Stoke Newington: History

 After the war the patronage of the living was transferred to the Corporation of London.

 In 2022 it was hosting performances by musicians.

 Description of the current building

 The strongly individual building is of stock brick with Bath stone dressings and slate roofs.
 The tall nave of five bays has low, pent aisles and alternate octagonal and compound piers.
 The saddleback crossing tower with its very long bell openings is the most striking feature of the building creating inside a tall chancel arch with half-arches at east end of the aisles.
 The window tracery is a freely-adapted late Decorated type.

-A programme of repairs is ongoing, funded by the parish with assistance from the Heritage Lottery Fund and Historic England.
+A programme of repairs was ongoing in 2019, funded by the parish with assistance from the Heritage Lottery Fund and Historic England.